 This would then suggest that I need to stay more closely entwined with my books… I need to stop putting space between us.

-This is one of the ways you can cope with being cringe: by bringing yourself in closer proximity to that thing that you believed was so cringey.
+This is one of the ways for how to cope with being cringe: by bringing yourself in closer proximity to that thing that you believed was so cringey.

 How Do You Accept Being Cringe, and WHY Should You Embrace Cringe?
 Cringe as a State of Mind